 What We Do

 As a result of our medical mission trips, we have identified that many of the illnesses can be traced to the lack of clean water.
-Therefore, Helping Hugs has initiated a series of “Clean Water” projects to help improve the health and hygiene of the people of Côtes-de-Fer.
+Therefore, Helping Hugs has initiated a series of “Clean Water” projects to help improve the health and hygiene of the people of Côtes-de-Fer and surrounding communities.
+Currently, we are focusing on bringing a source of clean water to communities where there is nothing readily available.
+We plan to drill 8 wells over the next 4 years.
+The first was completed in the spring of 2021.

 Attempting to break the cycle of poverty, Helping Hugs, Inc. has sponsored the cost of education for children of the St. Joseph Parish.
-We are now in our ninth year and have steadily increased the number of children sponsored each year.
-For the year 2019 – 20, over 300 students were sent to one of the 3 schools in the area.
+We are now in our eleventh year and have steadily increased the number of children sponsored each year.
+For the year 2020 – 21, over 320 students were sent to one of the 3 schools in the area.
+We also provide scholarships for students to attend a local secondary school.
 Many of the families cannot afford to give their children an education and so Father Islaire is grateful for the assistance we provide.

 Many families have no source of income and therefore cannot escape the poverty level of their existence.
 Well chosen grants to seed a small business can bring a family income and change their lives.
 One of our major projects for 2018 was to provide a roof for the St. Lawrence Chapel.